ioquatix/yaml-spec/spec/spec.md

   by a knee injury.
 ```

 **Example 2.15.
-Folded newlines are preserved
-for "more indented" and blank lines**
+Folded newlines are preservedfor "more indented" and blank lines**

 ```
 >